|MY HOME PAGE||MY FAMILY HISTORY RESEARCH SERVICE||CONTACT ME|

 Ok, fast forward to late 2013.
 For several years now I had been told by several people within the birth family group that there was another story besides the one my birth mother told me.
 Apparently, others were told it was actually my biological grandfather, who was my father, and not my mother's brother.
 There were stories of eye witness accounts of events between father and daughter long after I was born as well as other stories about the man.
 So, I sat down and reviewed everything I knew.
 Upon closer inspection of earlier notes and information, and putting together the stories from four different people who don't really even talk to each other, I now came to the conclusion my biological grandfather was most likely my birth father.
 Although I had enough circumstantial evidence, what I really wanted to find was some kind of smoking gun type evidence.
 After talking with a fellow researcher, we decided DNA might help.
 Because I wanted this to be done as correctly as possible including translating the results later, I went looking for help in that area.

 Enter Cece Moore, an independent professional genetic genealogist, and Dr. Jim Wilson PHD, Senior Lecturer in Population and Disease Genetics at the University of Edinburgh, Scotland in March of 2014.
 They graciously took on my project despite their already hectic professional lives.
 This was because I was one of the rare individuals who was not only willing to talk about my information but also willing to share the information later.
 Most people upon learning they were born in a situation like mine, do not want to talk about it.
 During the study, Dr Wilson told me that it appeared to him that it looked like this incestual practice had been going on for generations in my biological family tree to some degree.
 It should be noted that my birth family was from a tiny village in the Azores Islands for hundreds of years.
 This may have been a contributing factor.
 Eventually, after much hard work and discussion, the two were able to trudge through all the DNA data.
 This included DNA collected from a child of the man originally accused of being my father.
 In the end, we were able to conclude with a fair amount of certainty that the man we thought was my biological grandfather was in fact my father.
 The DNA study confirmed all my previous research work.
+So instead of a brother/sister situation, it was actually father/daughter.
 My only regret was that the man who took the fall for the family and went to prison for a year, died before I could tell him I knew he was innocent.

-Copyright © 2015 John Bedard all rights reserved.
+Copyright © 2018 John Bedard all rights reserved.